 It sure would be nice if we had a common test to tell if our body has sufficient magnesium.
 Tests of blood serum magnesium are often used but don’t tell us much.34 That’s because over half the magnesium in the body is stored in bones and as noted above most of the rest is in tissues not the fluid part (serum) of blood.
 If your serum is low you are in real trouble, but a “normal” reading doesn’t mean you are good.
 A nutritionist can perform a “loading test” to see how much is excreted versus stored.
 However, the best test you might be able to order more easily is “red blood cell magnesium.”
 (If you have an underactive thyroid the blood test result level could be artificially high because magnesium is being lost from tissues and is on its way out.)

 As with any nutrient, it would be ideal if we could get all we need from food, but that clearly isn’t happening.
 The least expensive form of magnesium is “oxide”, so that’s why you usually find it in multi-vitamins and budget brands.
 Magnesium oxide is more likely to have a laxative effect which, while appreciated by some, is likely an indicator that not much is getting utilized by the cells.
 Magnesium “citrate” is a little better absorbed and gentler—it would be fine for normal supplementation for most people.
 With our sponsor HealthWorksMart.com’s HealthWorks Magnesium Citrate, you could take 200 mg for less than a nickle a day!
 However, for those who need to solve a problem by improving cellular magnesium levels, products that are chelated or that combine specialized magnesium forms are likely to be more effective.
-Suzy Cohen’s Magnesium is a good example.
 Using a liquid on the skin is another option, especially useful if you have muscle pain or cramping or get a loose stool from other types (see more below).
-To target brain health and memory, there is a cost effective tasty brain mag powder by Suzy Cohen.
+This article reviews 10 types and their uses.

 (Note: Magnesium stearate is used in tableting but is not considered a nutrient source.
 Here are some factoids about it.)